 Dr. Michael Lynch:

-Dr. Lynch spent his summer moving from New Hampshire to Shepherd University.
+Dr. Lynch spent Summer 2017 moving from New Hampshire to Shepherd University.

-In the Fall 2017 semester, he plans to publish a paper about financial literacy.
+In the Fall 2017 semester, he planned to publish a paper about financial literacy.

 In Fall 2017, Dr. Hillman and two of his students worked on an article titled: “Increasing Cooperation in Culturally Diverse Global Work Teams”.

 In the Spring 2018 semester, some of Dr. Hillman’s former students who work for him part-time, will assist him with the development and implementation of a recruiting website for Millennial candidates.
 He had completed a mixed methods study with the aid of these students a couple of years ago, and is now applying it to a website, i.e., theory to practice.
 The working paper (currently a white paper) for the study is titled: “Using Social Media to Develop Pre-Employment Relationships with Millennial Candidates: A Human Resources Management Strategic Recruitment and Retention Approach”.

 Dr. Jimmie L. West, PMP:

 Dr. West has been a certified PMP (Project Management Professional) for 31 years and has delivered this content in 37 countries including China, Russia, Dubai and Egypt.
 He spent summer 2017 traveling and teaching in Canberra, Australia, and delivered a presentation to a professional project management association.